 When loading data to the player, Session Replay only uses the

 GET method.
-This is because POST requests usually performs actions, such as submitting a form, submitting an order, and so on.
-Session Replay would be simulating an actual user if it used the POST method, so every time you viewed such a page using the player, you would get a duplicate application or order.
+This is because POST requests usually lead to actions such as submitting a form, making an order, and so on.
+Session Replay would be simulating an actual user if it used the POST method, so every time you viewed such a page using the player, you would get a duplicate request or repeat order.

 Session Replay only records user actions performed in the HTML sections of a site.
 In addition, user interactions with Flash elements are not recorded.
 Only mouse movements over these elements are recorded.
 The cursor may disappear when playing these movements.
 This is due to the fact that Flash elements are by default displayed above the page's content in the browser, including the cursor displayed by the player.

 <object> <param name="wmode" value="transparent"> ... <embed wmode="transparent" ... /> </object>